dyxohjl666/SciAssit/docs/source/development.rst

 To add a model
 """"""""""""""
-All the components of a model should be included in ``src/models/components``, including the model structure or a customed tokenizer and so on.
+All the components of a model should be included in ``src/models/components``, including model structure, tokenizers and so on.

 Next, define the logic of training, validation and test for your model in a **LightningModule**.
 Same as a LightningDataModule, a **LightningModule** provides some hook functions to simplify the procedure.